AGENT: A Benchmark for Core Psychological Reasoning: Experiments

 \subsection{Experiment 2: Evaluation on Seen Scenarios and Types}

 Table~\ref{tab:main_results} summarizes human performance and the performance of the two methods when the models are trained and tested on all types of trials within all four scenarios.
 Note that all results reported in the main paper are based on the ground-truth state information.
 We report the model performance based on the states extracted from a perception model in the supplementary material.
 When given ground-truth state information, \model~performs well on all types of trials, on par or even better than the human baseline.
-ToMnet-G also has a high accuracy on Action Efficiency when tested on all trial types it has seen during training, but performs worse than the human baseline and \model~on the other three scenarios.
-ToMnet-G also performs less evenly across types within a scenario compared to \model, mostly due to overfitting certain patterns in some types.
-E.g., in Type 2.2 and 2.4, the agent always moves away from the object when it needs to overcome a high cost obstacle during the test phase, so ToMnet-G uses that cue to predict the the agent's behavior, rather than reasoning about agent's costs and preferences given the familiarization videos (these are the kind of heuristics controls are designed to rule out in infant studies).
-The correlation between \model's accuracy and the human performance on different types is 0.55, versus a correlation of 0.23 between ToMnet-G and the human performance.
+ToMnet-G also has a high overall accuracy when tested on all trial types it has seen during training, but performs less evenly across types within a scenario compared to \model, mostly due to overfitting certain patterns in some types.
+E.g., in Type 1.2 and 1.4, the agent always moves away from the object when it needs to overcome a high cost obstacle during the test phase, so ToMnet-G uses that cue to predict the agent's behavior, rather than reasoning about agent's costs and preferences given the familiarization videos (these are the kind of heuristics controls are designed to rule out in infant studies).
+The correlation between \model's accuracy and the human performance on different types is 0.55, versus a correlation of 0.06 between ToMnet-G and the human performance.